-Ruth Merkatz is the director of clinical development for the Population Council's Reproductive Health program.
-Merkatz oversees development of the Council’s reproductive health products and organizes and oversees large-scale clinical trials required for the regulatory review process.
+Ruth Merkatz is the senior clinical advisor for the Population Council’s Reproductive Health program.
+Merkatz was previously the director of clinical development, overseeing the development of the Council’s reproductive health products and organizing and overseeing large-scale clinical trials required for the regulatory review process.

 Merkatz collaborates with constituents from different phases of drug development—from principal investigators at clinical trial sites to donor partners, statisticians, and Council investigators—to achieve the shared goal of bringing innovative products to markets.